Elective Title: 93ME700 — CLINICAL ENDOCRINOLOGY AND METABOLISM

 - 4) Practice specialized history taking and physical examination skills (PC1)

-- Clinical Performance Evaluation Form; (Faculty members with the most exposure to the student will submit evaluations and suggested grades based on observation of the student
+- Clinical Performance Evaluation Form; (Faculty members with the most exposure to the student will submit evaluations and suggested grades based on observation of the student's clinical assessments and presentations.
+The final grade will be assigned by the course director based on these evaluations).

 Prerequisites: 3rd or 4th year status; Medicine clerkship must be completed.